gskinner/dart_rnd/example/README.md

 # rnd_example

-Visualizes the effect of different Curve values on the distribution of random values.
+Visualizes the effect of different Curve values on the distribution of random values and includes some basic tests that print to the terminal.